Fetlar: Nature and conservation

 Fetlar's wildlife is as varied as its geology.
 For example, over two hundred species of wild flower have been identified here.
 The island is known as "The Garden of Shetland", due to its highly fertile soil.

 The northern part of Fetlar is a RSPB reserve, home to several important breeding species including Arctic skuas and Eurasian whimbrels.
 The Lamb Hoga peninsula and nearby Haaf Gruney have some of the largest colonies of European storm petrel.
 In total the island supports 20,000 individual seabirds, including nationally important populations of Arctic skua, Northern fulmar, great skua, Arctic tern and red-necked phalarope.
 Of greatest importance are red-necked phalaropes, for which the Loch of Funzie is the most important breeding site in the United Kingdom, and for a while during the 1990s was the only breeding site in the country.
-A pair of snowy owls famously bred here in the 1960s and early 1970s, they lasted until the 1980s but are no longer present.
+A pair of snowy owls famously bred here in the 1960s and early 1970s.
+They lasted until the 1980s before disappearing.
 However, a snowy owl was spotted on Fetlar in October 2018.
+Most of the island, with some adjacent islets, has been designated an Important Bird Area (IBA) by BirdLife International.

 Fetlar, and the seas around it, hold several overlapping conservation designations: